videojs/http-streaming/docs/intro.md

 # Overview
-This project supports both [HLS](hls) and [MPEG-DASH](dash) playback in the video.js player.
+This project supports both [HLS][hls] and [MPEG-DASH][dash] playback in the video.js player.
 This document is intended as a primer for anyone interested in contributing or just better understanding how bits from a server get turned into video on their display.

 ## HTTP Live Streaming
 [HLS](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/StreamingMediaGuide/Introduction/Introduction.html) has two primary characteristics that distinguish it from other video formats: